Compliance Resource Hub

 DCAA guidance emphasizes daily time entry, documented changes, and supervisor approvals.
 Timekeeping failures can lead to audit findings, questioned or disallowed costs, and withheld payments — and in serious cases involving misconduct, referral for contracting remedies, including suspension or debarment.

-DCAA requires daily time entry — not weekly reconstructions.
-Every hour must be allocated to a specific contract or cost code.
-Supervisors must approve timesheets; corrections must be documented with the reason.
-Undocumented edits are typically treated as audit failures under DCAA guidance.
+DCAA audit guidance expects daily time entry — not weekly reconstructions.
+Hours are allocated to specific contracts or cost codes, supervisors approve timesheets, and corrections are documented with the reason.
+Undocumented edits are typically treated as audit failures.

 How Timeero Helps You Stay Compliant